Nigerian Moi Moi/Moin moin: Steamed Bean Pudding

 Without question, in other to make Nigerian moi moi you will need beans (obviously).
 In Nigeria (then) my mother would always prefer the Nigerian brown beans.
 And sometimes the black-eyed peas.
 Living in America, I have been making moi moi/moin moin with mainly black-eyed peas, which is perfect because it is cheap and readily available!

-How to Wrap Moi Moi prior to Steaming.
+How to Wrap Moi Moi prior to Cooking/Steaming.

-The second most important thing to do when it comes to cooking Nigerian moi-moi is wrapping – by that, I mean wrapping the paste prior to steaming.
+The second most important thing to do when it comes to cooking Nigerian moi-moi is wrapping – by that, I mean wrapping the paste after seasoning and prior to steaming.
 And there are ways to achieve this.

 - First, banana leaves; traditionally, the moi-moi paste is wrapped in banana leaves.
 In other words, one of the skills needed to make this deliciousness happen is banana leaves wrapping skills!
 But don’t worry if you don’t have this skill yet (I don’t either)!

 - Second, cooking tins or cups; in fact, the Igbo Language’s translation of moi-moi is “elele iko,” IKO here meaning tins/cups.
 Aside from wrapping moi-moi in banana leaves, people would usually scoop the paste in tins/cups in other to steam it.
-If you fancy this method use the silicon cups instead.
+If you fancy this method use these cups with lids instead.

 - Third, nylon bags: by all means, I do not encourage you to use this, because it is now determined that cooking/boiling nylon bags are not the healthiest thing to do, unless if the bag states otherwise.
 Typically, people would scoop beans paste into small polythene bags, tie them properly, and put in a pot to steam.